bhatti/PlexServices/README.md

 Alternatively, you can also deploy a service via JMS protocol and then use web-to-jms bridge to expose the service via HTTP/Websocket protocols.

 ### Creating a static file server
-Though, PlexService framework is meant for REST or messaging based services, but here is an example of creating a simple static file server:
+Though, PlexServices framework is meant for REST or messaging based services, but here is an example of creating a simple static file server:

 ```java